Pricing

 Not all PFaaS providers are created equal.
 Here are the key factors to evaluate:

 1. Regulatory expertise and coverage.
-Ensure the provider is licensed and compliant in the regions you operate.
+Ensure the provider is licensed and compliant in the regions you operate, and demonstrates secure handling of sensitive payment data with PCI DSS compliance.
 International expansion?
 Look for multi-region coverage.

 2. Ease of integration.
 APIs and SDKs should be developer-friendly.
 The quicker you can integrate, the faster you can launch.